 Any of the clock distribution outputs can be powered down individually by writing to the appropriate registers.
-The register map details the individual power-down settings for each output (see Table 52).
-The LVDS/CMOS outputs can be powered down, regardless of their output load configuration.

-The LVPECL outputs have multiple power-down modes (see Table 56), which give some flexibility in dealing with the various output termination conditions.
+The register map details the individual power-down settings for each output.
+The LVPECL outputs have multiple power-down modes (see Table 45), which give some flexibility in dealing with the various output termination conditions.
 When the mode is set to 10b, the LVPECL output is protected from reverse bias to 2 VBE + 1 V. If the mode is set to 11b, the LVPECL output is not protected from reverse bias and can be damaged under certain termination conditions.
 This setting also affects the operation when the distribution block is powered down with Register 0x230[1] = 1b (see the Distribution Power-Down section).